alexwlchan/alexwlchan.net/src/_articles/2025/2025-11-17-messy-dates-in-json.md

 ---
-layout: post
+layout: article
 date: 2025-11-17 08:52:48 +00:00
 title: Cleaning up messy dates in JSON
 summary: I wrote a Python script to help me get timestamps in a consistent format in my JSON.
-tags:
+topics:
-  - python
+  - Python
-  - datetime shenanigans
+  - Datetime shenanigans
-  - json
-old_syntax_highlighting: true
 ---
 I've been cleaning up some messy data, and it includes timestamps written by a variety of humans and machines, which don't use a consistent format.